allibartlett-27/Election_Analysis/README.md

 8. Determine the county with the highest turnout.

 Resources:
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.7, Visual Studio Code 3.9.1
+- Software: Python 3.7, Visual Studio Code 3.9.1

 ## Election Audit Results
 The anaylsis of the election shows that: